TAMUparametric/PPOPT/doc/controller_gain.rst

     sol = solve_mpqp(prog, mpqp_algorithm.graph_parallel_exp)

 With the explicit solution now in hand, we can evaluate the the gain of the controller.
-It was shown in 'On the maximal controller gain in linear MPC' by Darun et al. that if we have a explicit solution that is a continuous piecewise affine function which is true for an mpMPC based on mpQP, then we can compute :math:`kappa_p` in a simple way.
+It was shown in 'On the maximal controller gain in linear MPC' by Darun et al, that if we have a explicit solution that is a continuous piecewise affine function which is true for an mpMPC based on mpQP, then we can compute :math:`kappa_p` in a rather simple way.

 .. math::